GeoMOER/moer-bsc-project-seminar-SDM/docs/units/_unit01/unit01-03_Rmd_html.md

 This is an R Markdown document.
 Markdown is a simple formatting syntax for creating HTML, PDF, and MS Word documents.
 For more details on using R Markdown see [rmarkdown.rstudio.com](http://rmarkdown.rstudio.com){:target="_blank"}.

-When you click the **Knit** button in RStudio, a document will be generated which includes both content as well as the output of any embedded R code chunks *within* the document.
+When you click the **Knit** button in RStudio (only available for .Rmd files), a document will be generated, which includes both content as well as the output of any embedded R code chunks *within* the document.
 You can embed an R code chunk like this: